RobertoLorusso/MusicManager/README.md

         AMXML_object = AMXML(default=True)

-With default = True it will ask for default settings (if not present yet) regarding
+With **default=True** it will ask for default settings (if not present yet) regarding

 -   The path of the Apple Music XML previously exported;
 -   The path of the directory in which your songs are stored;

 And will save them in a .txt file.
-If default=False the informations will be not saved.
+If **default=False** the informations will be not saved and will be lost when deleting the object or halting the python interpreter.

 NB: The latter must be structured as the "Genres" folder in the example below: